mozilla-l10n/styleguides/Arabic_ar/README.md

 Follow these basic rules:

 * Original American English text tends to be rather casual.
-For **Swahili language** the general style should be clear, friendly and concise.
+For **Arabic language** the general style should be clear, friendly and concise.
 Being friendly does not mean using overly colloquial language – it is crucial to consistently maintain a professional tone, but use contemporary, up-to-date style and common words.
 Use language that resembles conversation observed in everyday settings as opposed to the formal, technical language that is often used for technical and commercial content.
 * Try to avoid long, nested sentence constructions.
 If necessary, break up the original sentence and regroup it syntactically.
 * Use wording that is succinct, unambiguous, and free of jargon.
 * Produce a translation that sounds as it if was originally written in your language, i.e. avoid following the original source sentence structure too closely.